jaantollander/masters-thesis/content/30_monitoring.md

 The thesis work focused on the analysis and visualization parts.
 We explain how we analyzed batches of time series data in Section \ref{analyzing-statistics}.
-In the future, we would like to perform continuous analytics on the database as new data arrives.
+In the future, we would like to compute the rates on the database as new data arrives and perform real-time analytics on them.

 <!-- The Lustre monitoring and statistics guide [@lustre-monitoring-guide] presents a general framework and software tools for gathering, processing, storing, and visualizing file system statistics from Lustre. -->